adobe/spacecat-task-processor/README.md

 - Extensible and easy to add new handlers

 ## Handlers
-- **audit-status-processor**: Checks and reports audit status for a site
+- **opportunity-status-processor**: Checks and reports status audits for a site
+- **disable-import-audit-processor**: Disables specified imports and audits for a site
 - **demo-url-processor**: Prepares and shares a demo URL for a site
-- **disable-import-audit-processor**: Disables specified imports and audits for a site

-## Project Structure
-- `src/` - Main source code
-  - `audit-status-processor/handler.js`
-  - `demo-url-processor/handler.js`
-  - `disable-import-audit-processor/handler.js`
-  - `index.js` - Main entry point and handler dispatcher
-- `test/` - Test files

 ## Setup
 1. Clone the repository